Parman1823/tech-palette/README.md

-Visit http://localhost:3000 in your web browser to access the **OgniStar** application 🎉.
+Visit http://localhost:3000 in your web browser to access the **Tech Palette** application 🎉.

 ## 🛡 License